Strategy VS Tactics: Differences and Similarities

 WHAT ARE TACTICS?

 A tactic is how the available means are used optimally to achieve a certain goal—usually in the short term.
-Tactics are thus linked to the initiatives needed to achieve the objectives or sub-objectives of the strategy.
+In strategic planning, tactics are thus linked to the initiatives needed to achieve the objectives or sub-objectives of the strategy.

 The difference between strategy and tactics